 - One Negotiation Course: Negotiating Counseling and Interviewing (4 credits)* or Negotiation Theory and Practice (2 credits)*

-- One Arbitration Course: Domestic Arbitration (2 or 3 credits) or International Commercial Dispute Resolution (2 credits)
+- One Arbitration Course: Domestic Arbitration (2 or 3 credits) or International Arbitration (2 credits)

 Subsequent Elective Courses: